Why should you stay scared?

 However, a lot can be gained from facing the fear of failure and just getting out and creating.

 I have had a few High Pressure shoots where the fear of failure has been nearly paralysing in the build up to the actual event.
-The anticipation of the event, not knowing 100% how it will tun out, new locations, new crew and new situations can lead to anxiety about the outcome.
+Even for a seasoned Brand ambassador photographer, the anticipation of the event, not knowing 100% how it will tun out, new locations, new crew and new situations can lead to anxiety about the outcome.
 But do you know what?
-Even the shoots where i have been unhappy with the end result have been way more successful than my fear brain thought they would be.
+Even the shoots where i have been unhappy with the end result have been way more successful than my fear-brain thought they would be.

 Professional and Personal Development